 We work closely with small farmers and producers in our beloved town of New Paltz, New York and across the country to source everything from our Maui vanilla beans (from a tiny two-acre vanilla farm in Hawaii) to the maple syrup hand-delivered by the maker Van himself for use in our Maple Honeycomb and Maple Pecan Caramels, to the thyme in our Thyme Preserved Lemon Sea Salt Caramels, grown by farmer (and winter helper!)
 Jenna, a few miles away from the shop.

 Our commitment to local produce runs deep—we’ve been known to take things off of farmers’ hands and create new chocolates with them on the spot.
-When Pete was overrun with sorrel (a broad, lemony green) at his farm in New Paltz, we invented a Sour Patch Kid-esque caramel to use it with.
+When Pete was overrun with sorrel (a broad, lemony spring green) at his farm in New Paltz, we invented a Sour Patch Kid-esque caramel to use it with.

 We are always pushing ourselves, always devoted to using what’s growing all around to create new confections.